UNICEF SOUTH ASIA TARGET

 5 - MALDIVES

 UNICEF is supporting the implementation of the national standards and programme on infant and young child feeding (IYCF).
-Simultaneously, UNICEF is contributing to build the capacity of health staff to counsel mothers on IYCF while supporting the roll out of a behavior change communication strategy on maternal and child nutrition.
+Simultaneously, UNICEF is contributing to build the capacity of health staff to counsel mothers on IYCF, focusing on atolls with a high prevalence of undernutrition, while supporting the roll out of a behaviour change communication strategy on maternal and child nutrition.
+In addition UNICEF has supported the update of growth monitoring tools and procedure to include content on encouraging early stimulation and growth development.

 6 - NEPAL